ivanrod/polobx/Readme.md

 ## Usage

-Create the behavior (with your stores & actions) to have access to the bindings:
+Use the `createPolobxBehavior` factory method to create the behavior.
+This will give the behavior access to the bindings:

 *my-state.html*
 ```html